cortonemo/narequenta/en-us/playtest/Playtest_sheet_v0.9.md

 (What you promised to do before you fade.)

 ---

 © 2025 Serelith Varn — Nárëquenta: Tales of the Waning.
 Licensed for non-commercial play and fan content under the Nárëquenta Limited Open License (v0.1).
-See [LICENSE.md](license: 62).

-© 2025 Serelith Varn — Nárëquenta: Tales of the Waning.
-Licensed for non-commercial play and fan content under the Nárëquenta Limited Open License (v0.1).
-See LICENSE.md.
+[Read the full license →](LICENSE.md)